 - get references from your manager to help you apply for paid work

-Volunteering is also a way to show that skills you’ve learned in previous jobs are still current.
+Volunteering is also a way to show that your skills are up to date.
 This could reassure an employer if you’ve not been working for a while.

 Volunteering can provide a safe space.
-If you find somewhere you feel comfortable, it’ll be easier to practise things like face-to-face communication and body language.
+If you find somewhere you feel comfortable, it’ll be easier to practise things like communication skills and body language.
 It’s a good opportunity to:

 - learn from the people around you

 - become confident in different kinds of situations

 - understand what’s expected at work

 Volunteering can mean more choice